pip-services/pip-services-docs/content/en/conceptual/communication/swagger/_index.md

 ##### Service

 Our REST service is called HelloFriendService.
-It is defined by a class that inherits from the RestService component and has a method named greetings, which given a name, returns “Hello {name}” on a web page.
+It is defined by a class that inherits from the RestService component and has a method named greetings, which given a name, returns "Hello {name}" on a web page.

 It also contains a reference to the controller and a method named register that defines the necessary elements for the Swagger UI.
 Its code is as follows: